Design Principles & Practices International Award for Excellence

 The Design Principles & Practices Journal Collection offers an annual International Award for Excellence for new research or thinking that has been recognized to be outstanding by members of the Design Principles & Practices Research Network.

-Award Winner for Volume 17
+Award Winners for Volume 19

 Fashion Design Education: A Study of Fashion Design Educational Systems of Italy and China